Wacky-Mole/RareMagicPortal/README.md

   * If you just want to see different Portal Colors, this mod is great for that.

 #### How to Get Crystals/Keys/Fluid in your World
-Added Drop Config for Fluid,Drink and Crystals - Keys in the future maybe By Default Fluid drops from Elder - 100% chance for 1-2 drops.
+Added Drop Config for Fluid,Drink and Crystals -
+By Default Fluid drops from Elder - 100% chance for 1-2 drops.
 The Crystals/Keys/Fluid are mostly meant for Multiplayer Worlds<br>
 The Admins can add them to the world in several different ways. <br>